 In a study on obese children and adolescents, it was found that omega-3 fatty acid supplementation was able to significantly reduce glucose (blood sugar) and insulin (the hormone that is secreted when blood sugar levels increase) concentrations, as well as decrease triglyceride concentrations - triglycerides being the main components of body fat.
 These results suggest that omega-3s may be very useful as a supportive therapy for obese children and adolescents with insulin resistance.14

 10. Omega-3s may help to support healthy bones

 And finally, you may want to consider the impact of omega-3s on bone health in growing children.
 The link between omega-3s and bone health is less well known but research in this area has accelerated in recent years.
 Research has mainly focused on the value of dietary omega-3s to protect against bone loss in older adults, yet is likely relevant at any age, and certainly worth considering as children move through different stages of accelerated bone growth during childhood and adolescence.
-Research has shown that omega-3s may help to support osteoblasts – this is highly relevant for growing children since these are the cells that build healthy bone.
+Research has shown that omega-3s may help to support osteoblasts – highly relevant for growing children since these are the cells that build healthy bone.
 Omega-3s also help to keep inflammation in check, which is also great news for building healthy bones since excessive inflammation activates osteoclasts – the cells that break bone down.15-17 Another possible mechanism by which omega-3s may help to support healthy bones is via supporting calcium absorption – an essential mineral needed for healthy bone structure.18